 Recent interviews include an mp3 file interview with Jim Jones Jr. from the NPR daily news program, The World.

-Finally, as we have noted before, we recognize that a site this size will have errors, and we do our best to correct them, which is why we invite you to contact us if you come across a mistake, especially as it relates to the people on the death list.
+We recognize that a site this size will have errors, and we do our best to correct them, which is why we invite you to contact us if you come across a mistake, especially as it relates to the people on the Jonestown Memorial List.
 In addition, we invite you to write us with any contextual information you might have, whether it’s about an uncaptioned photograph or an incomplete tape summary.

 – Rebecca Moore and Fielding M. McGehee III